-There are no regulations in the 1847 Army General Regulations regarding children.
-Children were an integral part of life at the fort.
-Officers and their wives and laundresses brought their children with them to the frontier.
-The children received some schooling; those of the lower class helped with chores, and they explored, fished, hunted and played.
+There are no regulations in the 1847 Army General Regulations regarding children. despite this, children were an integral part of life at the fort.
+Officers and their wives, married NCOs, and laundresses brought their children with them to the frontier.
+The children received some schooling; they also helped with chores, and they explored, fished, hunted and played.